Umuzi-org/ACN-syllabus/content/topics/messaging/umuzi-recruit-user-journey/_index.md

 This does all depend on the size and shape of your contract, sometimes the corporate partner who is sponsoring your learnership has different plans for you.
 So the external work experience isn't a 100% certain thing for everyone.

 ### 8. Job time!
 But it's not the end...

 Once your time with us is up you should be ready for work.
 As long as you put in the effort during our course and behave professionally then you'll be good to go.

-We have a team of recruitment ninjas and a large network of employer partners.
-We're pretty good at placing people in jobs.
+We have a team of recruitment ninjas and a large network of employer partners who trust our opinion.
+We're very good at helping people get jobs.

 We'll work hard to get you placed in a job, and if your job doesn't last for whatever reason then you can get in touch with us and we'll work hard to hook you up again.